Sarthak-ONS/blinkit-clone-flutter/README.md

 ## Contributing

 Contributions are always welcome!
-Thanks for Contributing to the project!
+Thanks for Contributing to the project